 The business degree programs require students to take a prescribed set (42 hours) of foundation courses.
 Students earning a business degree must take MT 1133 College Algebra, or a higher level mathematics course, and Macroeconomics to satisfy the General Education Social Science requirement.
-For CIS and Finance majors, Business Calculus, Survey of Calculus or Calculus I must be taken to satisfy the Natural Science General Education Requirement.
+For Finance majors, Business Calculus, Survey of Calculus or Calculus I must be taken to satisfy the Natural Science General Education Requirement.
+For Marketing majors, General Psychology is required as a social science in the general education requirement.